 Stromer was a study in irony.
 Though often considered frail, he survived the punishing heat (and cold) of Egypt's Western Desert, and eventually lived to the age of 82.
 He disliked roughing it, but preferred that to crowded, noisy cities, so he braved windstorms in flea-infested tents near tiny towns or in the middle of nowhere.
 He was landed gentry but always short of cash.
 He resented an Egyptian assistant, whom he depended on completely, for trying to rise above his "station."
 Years later, however, Stromer irritated the Third Reich for refusing to join the Nazi party and — worse — for maintaining ties with Jewish colleagues.

 Stromer's defiance of the Nazi party cost him dearly.
 As a member of an old aristocratic German family, he was spared personal harm, but his sons were not: All three were sent off to battle; two died in combat and one was captured and imprisoned in the Soviet Union for several years.
-As the war progressed, and curators of fine art and science museums all over Germany removed their specimens to caves and salt mines, the fossils Stromer had found in Egypt remained in a Munich museum.
+As the war progressed, and curators of fine art and science museums all over Germany removed their specimens to caves and salt mines, the fossils Stromer had found in Egypt remained in a Munich museum, just blocks from Nazi headquarters.
 The museum head, an ardent young Nazi, ignored Stromer's repeated requests to move the fossils to a safer place.
 On April 24, 1944, a British Royal Air Force raid bombed the museum and incinerated its collections.
 Stromer's fossils were gone.

 The loss of Stromer's fossils was not an isolated occurrence.
 Between 1940 and 1944, 17 dinosaur fossils, including several type specimens used as examples of named species, were destroyed in World War II battles.
 After the war, paleontologists became more conscientious about making casts of fossils in the event the originals were destroyed.